LesserWorks/HillelPasses/Apple/README.md

         ./genpass.py ./HillelMealCard.pass ./students.xlsx ./DestinationDir/

-1. The resulting pass file will end in `*.pkpass`.
-You can email or WhatsApp the file directly, or you can upload the pass to Google drive and send people this link which will directly download it: `https://drive.google.com/uc?export=download&id=FILE_ID`
-You can also drag the pass file into an iPhone simulator to make sure it was made correctly.
+1. Each resulting pass file will end in `*.pkpass`.
+You can email or WhatsApp the file directly, and you can also drag the pass file into an iPhone simulator to make sure it was made correctly.

+### Distributing Many Passes
+If you generated a whole folder full of passes, follow these instructions to generate a download link for each one:
+1. Upload the whole folder to Google Drive (using the "Folder Upload" button)
+1. Set the sharing permissions on the Google Drive folder to "Anyone with the link can view"
+1. Get the URL of the Google Drive folder
+1. Get your Google Drive API key from Google Cloud console (under APIs and Services > Credentials)
+1. Invoke the `getFileURL.py` script as follows

+        ./getFileURLs.py --key=<api key> --folder-url=<google drive folder url>

+1. This will first print out all the file names, and then print out a corresponding download link for each one, in the same order as the names above.